lakshyakedia/reef-bot/README.md

 ## ⚙️ Installation

-To make your own instance, just fill the parts in config.json, index.js.
-And it should be good to go!
-Stuck in the installation? contact me on discord: @drix10
+To make your own instance, just fill the parts in config.json, index.js, and shards.js as the startup file.
+Stuck in the installation? contact me on discord: [@drix10](https://discord.com/users/954367061222633472)

 ## 🛠️ Usage

 Once ReefBot is added to your server, you can start using its features right away!
 Use the `!help` command to see a list of available commands and get started with customizing the bot to fit your server's needs.